MUFG Americas Holdings Corp Makes New Investment in Horizon Therapeutics Public Limited (NASDAQ:HZNP)

-Horizon Therapeutics Public (NASDAQ:HZNP – Get Rating) last posted its earnings results on Wednesday, August 3rd.
-The biopharmaceutical company reported $1.07 earnings per share for the quarter, missing the consensus estimate of $1.36 by ($0.29).
-The company had revenue of $876.40 million for the quarter, compared to analysts’ expectations of $938.82 million.
+Horizon Therapeutics Public (NASDAQ:HZNP – Get Rating) last released its quarterly earnings results on Wednesday, August 3rd.
+The biopharmaceutical company reported $1.07 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $1.36 by ($0.29).
+The firm had revenue of $876.40 million for the quarter, compared to analyst estimates of $938.82 million.
 Horizon Therapeutics Public had a net margin of 20.06% and a return on equity of 28.35%.
-The business’s revenue was up 5.3% on a year-over-year basis.
-During the same period in the previous year, the business posted $1.62 earnings per share.
-As a group, sell-side analysts forecast that Horizon Therapeutics Public Limited will post 5.68 earnings per share for the current fiscal year.
+The firm’s revenue was up 5.3% compared to the same quarter last year.
+During the same quarter in the prior year, the firm earned $1.62 EPS.
+As a group, equities research analysts anticipate that Horizon Therapeutics Public Limited will post 5.68 EPS for the current year.

 Horizon Therapeutics Public Limited Company, a biotechnology company, focuses on the discovery, development, and commercialization of medicines that address critical needs for people impacted by rare, autoimmune, and severe inflammatory diseases.
 The company operates in two segments, Orphan and Inflammation.